christianhelle/refitter/README.md

 - `generateDeprecatedOperations` - a boolean indicating whether deprecated operations should be generated or skipped.
 Default is `true`
 - `operationNameTemplate` - Generate operation names using pattern.
 This must contain the string {operationName}.
 An example usage of this could be `{operationName}Async` to suffix all method names with Async
 - `optionalParameters` - Generate non-required parameters as nullable optional parameters
+- `dependencyInjectionSettings` - Setting this will generated extension methods to `IServiceCollection` for configuring Refit clients
+  - `baseUrl` - Used as the HttpClient base address.
+Leave this blank to manually set the base URL
+  - `httpMessageHandlers` - A collection of `HttpMessageHandler` that is added to the HttpClient pipeline
+  - `usePolly` - Set this to true to configure the HttpClient to use Polly using a retry policy with a jittered backoff
+  - `pollyMaxRetryCount` - This is the max retry count used in the Polly retry policy.
+Default is 6
+  - `firstBackoffRetryInSeconds` - This is the duration of the initial retry backoff.
+Default is 1 second

 # Using the generated code